oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 An accumulation buffer is useful in an interactive application where the frame buffer is blitted to screen.
 For example, Intel OSPRay Studio will render accumulation passes and blit each update to screen.
 The result is a stationary camera will allow accumulation updates to converge the result of the image.
 The `rkPathTracer` sample application uses the accumulation buffer for study.

+### RandomSampler.h

+`RandomSampler.h` provides an implementation of an LCG based random number generation engine.
+Random number solutions are critical for application performance and visual fidelity.

+For our subpixel samples we use many random values to pick ray origins.
+We also sample surfaces directions from BRDFs and locations on light emitters.
+A high quality generator is important to reduce visual artifacts.

+This by hand implementation is constructed to be portable and fast.
+It was originally part of utility code on the Embree repository.

+`get_float()` returns a float between 0.f and 1.f
+seed(..) seeds the random number generator based on input parameters.

+Sidebar: std::hash is implementation defined and not cryptographic.
+Using it to seed a random generator (including those in C++11 random library) is not recommended.

 ### PathTracer.h (Path Loop)